Home | About USIG | What's New | Events

 B. Proprietary Interest

-Foundations and public benefit companies can permissibly be formed such that founders retain a proprietary interest in the organizations.
-This is true even for organizations registered as PBOs, because Act CLVI/1997 does not preclude such interests.
-The founders of both foundations and public benefit companies are entitled to reacquire their contributed assets upon dissolution as long as the founding documents contain such provision (see C.2. and C.3., below).
-Any remaining assets must be distributed for public benefit purposes.
+Foundations and nonprofit companies can be formed such that founders retain a proprietary interest in the organizations.
+This is true even for organizations registered as PBOs because Act CLXX/2011 does not preclude such interests.
+The founders of both foundations and nonprofit companies are entitled to reacquire their contributed assets upon dissolution as long as the statutes contain such a provision (see C.2. and C.3., infra).

 Founders do not retain proprietary interests in associations, but members may have reversionary interests in non-public-benefit associations.
 Public chambers and public foundations, which have state bodies or the Parliament as a founder, permit reversion of assets to the founder.